Skip to content

 Users can customize these patterns in their configuration to suit specific log formats.

-To configure the Group initializer unit, Edit these settings.
+To configure the Group initializer unit, Edit these files.

 Below is the default configuration from: group/config.yaml.